olegabu/fabric-starter/README.md

 brew install docker
 ```

-## Using particular version of Hyperldger Fabric
+## Using particular version of Hyperledger Fabric

 To deploy network in a particular version of HL Fabric framework export desired version in the FABRIC_VERSION environment variable:
 ```bash